 When someone is looking to make a purchase or connect with a business, where do they turn?
 More often than not, it’s to social media or their trusted friend Google.
-Google has become the starting point for the vast majority of internet searches initiated by consumers, and any business that wants to make their presence known online understands the value of investing in their ad network.
+Google has become the starting point for the vast majority of internet searches initiated by consumers, and any business that wants to make its presence known online understands the value of investing in its ad network.

 Including high-resolution photos in your Google Ads is a great way to capture attention and get the clicks – and conversion rates – you need to build revenue for your business.
 The value of visual content is immense, but it isn’t always clear how to get maximum impact out of your ads with images.
 Which types of images are going to perform for your ads, and where are you going to find them?
 Do you need to invest in your own photography, or are stock images an option?
-One thing is for certain, you don’t want to use Google search images for your ads, and we invite you to read why.
+One way to do it is by using the new Licensable Images features in Google search images for your ads, and we invite you to read why.
 What you do need is quality stock images, so here’s what you need to get started.

 Images for Google Ads – Yay or Nay?